dennis-sell/amharic-language-project/projects.md

-#### Monolingual data
+#### Monolingual data (Project-1)
 We were able to scrape 2.5 MB of (relatively) clean text from the amharic wikipedia.
 This required parsing the wikipedia text out of the xml dump available online, and then cleaning the wikipedia text, which is essentially a markup language at first.

  - amwiki-20150412-pages-articles.xml: data dump from wikipedia
  - amharic_wiki_unclean.txt: Wikitext extracted from  xml
  - amharic_wiki_clean.txt: Cleaned wikitext
  - xml_extractor.py: Initial attempt, gets unclean text
  - scrape.py: Script provided by friend.
 Cleans the wikipedia text

-#### Bilingual Data
+#### Bilingual Data (Project-2)
 We scraped the Amharic bible from [here](https://bible.org/foreign/amharic/).
 I built a scraper using BeautifulSoup, which you can see in project-2/scrape.py.
 I also took the English bible from [here](http://www.vatican.va/archive/bible/genesis/documents/bible_genesis_en.html).
 There is a cleaning script that helps to align the lines.
 I could not find an English bible that was as well formatted as this one, so I decided this was sufficient for proof of concept for bible scraping.
 The cleaned files are in am_clean and eng_clean, which are Amharic and English respectively.

-#### Transliteration
-To start, I attempted to find bilingual data consisting of transliteration pairs.
-We extracted English-Amahric name pairs from [CCB's data](http://www.cis.upenn.edu/~ccb/data/transliteration/wikipedia\_names.gz), which were initially gathered from wikipedia.
-We extracted the english and amharic data and accounted for repeated data.
-This resulted in 86 name pairs, not enough for statistical transliteration model.
-We could not find other data sources, so we decided to make a simple non-statistical model from a informative source we found online (geez.xls).
- - transliterate.py: The transliteration script.
-Pipe amharic text into the script to get transliterated text out.
- - geez.xls - Source on Amharic Abugida found online
- - en-am_titles.txt: English and Amharic versions of names extracted from wikipedia
+ - am_clean: contains exodus.txt and genesis.txt, the Amharic chapters from the Bible

-The source contained a mapping from Amharic symbols to english syllables.
-We extraced and cleaned up the relevant data, replaced a few symbols from the IPA with english letters (i.e. "ʃ" ==> "sh"), etc. This is a simplistic method, but given the richness of Amharic syllables as compared to other Semitic writing systems like Arabic or Hebrew, this was sufficient.

-Sample Output with Original English Names:
- - "Jerald Ford" ==> "Gerald Ford"
- - "Nelsen Mandela" ==> "Nelson Mandela"
- - "Hadis Alemajehu" ==> "Haddis Alemayehu"
- - "Jose Eduardo Dos Santos" ==> "Hoze Edwardo Dos Santos"
+ - eng_clean: contians exodus.txt and genesis.txt, the English chapters from the Bible
+ - process.py: cleaned up the original scrapes of the Bible verses
+ - scrape.py: the scraper used on the Amharic Bible site -en-am_titles.txt: English and Amharic Wikipedia article titles

-#### Interlinear Glosses
+#### Interlinear Glosses (Project-3)
 Taken from:
 Introductory Grammar of Amharic.
 Leslau, Wolf.
 Harrassowitz Verlag, 2000

 Scraped freely available parts from partial preview of book at http://books.google.com/books?id=FwGRQChZ91oC

 #####Methodology
  It was extremely difficult to find online sources.
 There are copious amounts of resources in print which contain interlinear glosses, but it is difficult to scrape them.
 Even getting the glosses out of this book proved to be very challenging.
 In order to get the characters, I used an Optical Character recognition system provided at http://ocr.ethiocloud.com/ .